 The Foundation literature was markedly “new age.”
 Stephen Castro contributed an unprecedented attempt at a scientific journal in that organisation, launching a magazine called Confluence.
 He was totally dependent upon the whim of Craig Gibsone (the Foundation Director) to permit this endeavour.
 Castro did not attempt to monopolise the project, and invited contributions from the whole community.
 However, the Findhorn Foundation proved that they were resistant to science and analysis; instead they wanted therapy and fantasy and overblown phraseology conferring mystique.
 The Confluence project floundered because of the sheer lack of interest.
 Castro was unable to get the second issue of his magazine into circulation.

 The retarded education in this community perturbed him; he was averse to workshops, and did not believe in the relevance of favoured texts like A Course in Miracles.
-He felt the same way about the corpus of Eileen Caddy, the “God Spoke to Me” co-founder of the Foundation.
-Caddy tended to be very retiring in the face of the assertive management and staff, and admitted that she no longer tackled them on any issue.
+Castro felt the same way about the corpus of Eileen Caddy, the “God Spoke to Me” co-founder of the Foundation.
+Caddy tended to be very retiring in the face of the assertive management and staff, admitting that she no longer tackled them on any issue.
 “Her policy was not to interfere with the management, as she had found that they took no notice and disliked disagreements” (Shepherd, Pointed Observations, 2005, p.
 179).

 After a year of association with the Foundation, Stephen Castro was no longer concerned about being a member.
 He was thoroughly disillusioned by the prevailing situation, which he described in private as mercenary and domineering to an almost psychotic degree.
 He did not blame the rank and file, but the elite staff members who were the decision-makers.
 He was in friction with Gibsone, but conceded that this Australian had the occasional mood of amiability.
 Not so with Eric Franciscus, a German who controlled Cluny Hill College with an iron fist.
 That college was a therapy centre, not a college in the accepted sense, and afforded a setting for many commercial activities.

 Director Craig Gibsone did not intervene in the activities of other assertive staff; the management were unrestrained.
 His persecuting successor Judy McAllister (a Canadian) likewise had a free hand, and was never amiable in the direction of British (and Scottish) dissidents.
-She subsequently took a role in the Foundation Consultancy Service, an elite sub-set who charged high fees for such contradictory themes as Conflict Resolution (see 13.10 and 13.14 above).
+McAllister subsequently took a role in the Foundation Consultancy Service, an elite sub-set who charged high fees for such contradictory themes as Conflict Resolution (see 13.10 and 13.14 above).

 13.21 ICSA Fair Review and the Metcalf Evasion

 Metcalf stated dismissively that the book by Castro “is not worth a review.”
 Instead of giving due coverage to Hypocrisy and Dissent, he indulges in what is a tangibly hostile version of dissident events that misses the truth by a very substantial margin.
-His attitude is that criticism of an “intentional community” is not legitimate because too many people are “eager to see a Waco-style cult behind every intentional community.”
+The attitude of Metcalf is that criticism of an “intentional community” is not legitimate, because too many people are “eager to see a Waco-style cult behind every intentional community.”
 The Castro book is saying something quite different, detailing the anomalous behaviour of one community toward dissidents who had a sound case for their objection to such events as Holotropic Breathwork, the Grof therapy which involved high fees for hyperventilation and painful experiences.

 Metcalf makes absolutely no reference to this crucial factor.
 Indeed, he does not mention the commercial workshops at all.
 Instead he arrives at the unconvincing conclusion that the Castro critique can “best be understood as part of a co-ordinated ‘cult-busting’ exercise.”
 Metcalf is clearly obsessed by this imagined factor of cult-busting, and cannot reason clearly on the basis of evidence and annotation.

 Metcalf describes Castro as “a bitter and rejected, would-be member of this intentional community,” which is very inaccurate in view of the latter’s orientation as a disillusioned ex-member.
 Castro had rejected the values of the Foundation, which he was defining in terms of a tendency to habitual hypocrisy which did not live up to the values they promoted.
 Metcalf is unable to see this matter in perspective, being a zealous supporter of the Foundation since 1982.
 He was not a resident member, but visited.
 He says that he knew Castro and Kate Thomas; however, they had no memory of him.
-Metcalf admits that although he knew most of the people involved, he did not know them well.
+Metcalf admits that, although he knew most of the people involved, he did not know them well.
 To the contrary, Castro (and Thomas) had a close-up view of events over a prolonged period, when they were both living in the immediate neighbourhood of the Foundation.
 Overseas visitors like Metcalf did not have the same facilities.

 Metcalf seriously confuses the train of events.
 He depicts the Foundation staff as being reactive after “media ridicule.”
-Yet the exposure in newspapers occurred partly as a result of Alex Walker’s ruthless denial in a local newspaper of the former membership of Thomas.
+The exposure in newspapers occurred partly as a result of Alex Walker’s ruthless denial in a local newspaper of the former membership of Thomas.
 Furthermore, the Foundation staff had also attempted a legal interdict upon a book by Thomas published earlier that same year (1992).
 This high-handed action was seeking to suppress details which Thomas had recorded about their discrepant behaviour and harassing policy.
 The realistic reporting did not support the image of the unblemished spiritual community preferred by Walker, Metcalf, and others.
 Thomas was basically complaining at the way in which her membership had been eliminated by dictatorial and undemocratic actions.

 Instead of reviewing the data, the evasive Metcalf item seeks to apply a form of stigma to dissidents.
 He says that the Thomas book attacked the Foundation “in a most vitriolic manner.”
 That can be disproven by an inspection of the relevant chapter.
 He also makes the bizarre assertion that Castro and Thomas “have both maintained that they really want to join Findhorn, in order to save it.”
 This represents the allegation of Eric Franciscus, who is not mentioned by Metcalf.
 Castro was no saviour; he actually believed that the Foundation should be divested of honours by the Scottish Charities Office.
 Franciscus and others had grotesquely misrepresented the willingness of Thomas to remain on good terms (she was a resident neighbour at Forres).
-The integrity of the “intentional community” was in question at every step due to their own double standards.
+The integrity of the “intentional community” was in question at every step as a consequence of their own double standards.

 The argument of Metcalf indulges in a contradiction; he wants to believe that the dissidents were anti-cult busters, and yet he presents them as trying to become members.
 Their accounts reveal that they were victims of dictatorial staff who frequently acted like a cult, even if one opts for ICSA classificatory variants such as “cultic groups, psychological manipulation, psychological abuse, spiritual abuse, extremism, totalistic groups, new religious movements.”
 The Foundation Trustees were also indifferent to ethical matters, as the Castro book attests.